pywkm/fibo-rest/README.md

     make init-db
     ```
    WARNING: Do not clear DB when app was running for a moment, and generator already cached
-   calculations in the memory.
+   calculations in the memory (caching was on).
 App is not intended to work properly in such case.
    Generator service should be restarted in that scenario.